sarnau/HP-8711C-RF-Network-Analyzer/README.md

 HOWEVER, when I follow the procedure for uploaded/executing the 80-byte OC read/modify/write code, 'put \memory' does not work for me on my 8711C.
 It returns an error to the terminal:

-    tftp> put ./memory
+    tftp> put \memory
     Got ERROR packet: File not found
     Got ERROR, aborted
     tftp>

+There was an error message on the analyzer stating that it could not find '\memory'.

 On reboot the analyzer comes up as an '8711C again.

 I tried "put ./memory", also renaming my local 'memory' file to '\memory' but the analyzer does not like those names either.
 I think it is failing when looking for the target folder.

-If I ftp to the analyzer, 'cd /' and then 'dir' I see the folder '/ram', but  nofolder/mount point called '/memory'.
+If I ftp to the analyzer, 'cd /' and then 'dir' I see the folder '/ram' (along with /int, /nvram, and /data), but  no folder/mount point called '/memory'.
 Perhaps I need 'tftp memory /ram' to upload and execute the file.
 Local name 'memory', remote destination '/ram'.

 I might be wrong, and I don't want to "brick" my analyzer so I stopped further experimentation.